Boris Johnson’s ethics chief Lord Geidt in shock resignation

 “Resignation is one of the rather blunt but few tools available to the adviser.
 I am glad that my frustrations were addressed in the way that they were,” he said.

-But after Lord Geidt took the move he once described as a “last resort”, William Wragg, the Conservative MP who chairs the committee, praised Lord Geidt as “a person of great integrity, motivated by the highest ideals of public service”.
+But after Lord Geidt took the move he once described as a “last resort”, William Wragg, the Conservative MP who chairs the committee, praised him as “a person of great integrity, motivated by the highest ideals of public service”.

 “For the Prime Minister to lose one adviser on ministers’ interests may be regarded as a misfortune.
 To lose two looks like carelessness,” the critic of Mr Johnson said.